lokesh-krishna/dotfiles/README.md

 The fonts in use are -
 - [mononoki](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Mononoki) as the monospace font
 - [Inter](https://github.com/rsms/inter) as the proportional sans-serif font for UI
+- [Calvin and Hobbes](https://www.dafont.com/calvin-and-hobbes.font) for the lock screen
 - [Material Design Icons Desktop](https://github.com/Templarian/MaterialDesign-Font) as the icon font (as seen in the status bar)

 ### Screenshots